-Back in the late eighties when acid house found it’s way into UK club culture a group of like minded friends and associates, who disenchanted by the lack of scene and dominance of commercial nightclubs in their hometown decided to put on their own events, mainly in disused warehouses and units around the industrial backdrop of Blackburn.
+Back in the late eighties when acid house found it’s way into UK club culture a group of like minded friends and associates, who disenchanted by the lack of scene and dominance of commercial nightclubs in their hometown decided to put on their own events, mainly in old disused warehouses and units around the industrial backdrop of Blackburn.

 Initially the events were promoted to people in the know via word of mouth – flyers were often given out with a contact number to be called for rendezvous points and further instructions, often meeting in distant towns and cities across the North and travelling en masse in convoys to the various industrial estates around Blackburn.
-The parties rapidly ballooned from a couple of hundred locals to thousands of ravers from across the UK.
+The parties rapidly ballooned from a couple of hundred locals to thousands of likeminded youths from across the UK.

 The early raves were a success and predominantly trouble free, though as the scale of the events got bigger so did the pressure on Lancashire Police to get the parties shut down.